 “No agency of the government has any right to complain about the fact that middle class people confronted with desperate circumstances choose voluntarily to inflict poverty on themselves when it is the government itself which has established the rule that poverty is a prerequisite to the receipt of government assistance in the defraying of costs of ruinously expensive, but absolutely essential, medical treatment.”

 As a result of this case, the Guardianship judges in New York State started to approve Medicaid planning by Guardians.
 This has been an important case for individuals who have failed to plan in advance of their incapacity.

 While this option is available, it is far better for individuals to be prepared and take the time to execute a power of attorney and a health care proxy.
 Guardianship cases are legal proceedings that are expensive and can become contentious between family members.
-IN addition, the individual is at the mercy of the court to determine what their wishes would have been using the doctrine of substituted judgment.
-It is far better to be proactive and choose your own plan and the agents to implement it.
+In addition, the individual is at the mercy of the court to determine what their wishes would have been using the doctrine of substituted judgment.
+It is far better to be proactive, work with an estate planning attorney, and choose your own plan and the agents to implement it.